Romucha/OxygenBalanceConsole/README.md

 # OxygenBalance
-Set of programs for calculation of oxygen balance of chemical substances
+This application calculates oxygen balance of printed molecula or show information (formula, weight, etc.) about set of chemcical substances.